ykai012/ZYCS-IMG/README.md

 English | [简体中文](https://github.com/uxiaohan/ZYCS-IMG/blob/main/README_CN.md)

 > In the modern Internet environment, fast and stable image access is one of the important factors to improve user experience.
-This article will introduce how to use Cloudflare Pages to deploy a stable unlimited image bed Imgur, realize image upload and access, and further accelerate through WordPress's WP.COM global image cache to improve image loading speed.
-It can be used for free image hosting solutions, alternatives such as Flickr.
+This article will introduce how to use Cloudflare Pages to deploy a stable unlimited image bed Telegraph, realize image upload and access, and further accelerate through WordPress's WP.COM global image cache to improve image loading speed.
+It can be used for free image hosting solutions, alternatives such as Flickr/imgur.

 ## Introduction

 - [Cloudflare Pages](https://pages.cloudflare.com/) is a powerful static website hosting service that combines the advantages of Cloudflare's global CDN (content distribution network).

-- [Imgur](https://imgur.com/) is a A free high-quality image hosting.
+- [Telegraph](https://telegra.ph/) is a simple and effective anonymous publishing platform that can be used to quickly upload and manage content, especially images.

 - [WordPress's global image cache](https://01.wp.com/) is an efficient CDN service specifically designed to accelerate WordPress-hosted image content.
 It uses globally distributed nodes to cache images and provide fast access.